AI-hew-math/MA-PHLP/README.md

 `--practical-neg-sample`: whether only see the train positive edges when sampling negative.

-`--Max-hops`: number of maximum hops in sampling subgraph.
+`--Max-hops`: The number of maximum hops in sampling subgraph.
 Defalut is `3`.

 `--max-nodes-per-hop`: When the graph is too large or too dense, we need max node per hop threshold to avoid OOM.
 Default is `100`.